Selling is hard. It takes resilience, perseverance, and the ability to take a punch or two. Well, probably more than two.

 2. Not just a crew … recruit the A-Crew

-The same goes with your sales pitch.
+The same goes for your sales pitch.

 Hire the right salespeople with industry-specific skills, high levels of motivation and entrepreneurship, and charismatic personality traits.
 Develop an ideal candidate persona - including traits such as emotional intelligence, team player, a never-say-die attitude, and measure the next bunch of applicants against those metrics.